kellykohlleffel/genai-rag-bigquery/README.md

 OPTIONS (ENDPOINT = 'text-embedding-004');
 ```
 **The output should be similar to this:**
-<br/> Job ID 8fc19aeb-2a16-4162-b1a5-93347ad1c4fb successfully executed: 100%
+<br/> Job ID 483a4f46-07e7-4ba9-9745-a9fa7a8b7bc4 successfully executed: 100%

-> ### NOTE - For the next step, you will need to replace <your Fivetran dataset name> with the name of the dataset that you specified.
-Because this query concatenates the data in each row into a single string per row and then converts that data into its vector representation for all 700+ rows in our table, this query can take about a minute to run.

-### **Code Block 8**
+### **BigQuery Config - Code Block 7**

 Now, we will create a new table in the dataset you created in one of the earlier steps.
 This table will contain the vector embeddings of our data.
 Before creating the embeddings, the columns in the table are concatenated to create a textual description of the winery, which is a more appropriate format for LLMs to work with.

+> ### NOTE - For this step, you will need to replace <your Fivetran dataset name> with the name of the dataset that you specified.
+Because this query concatenates the data in each row into a single string per row and then converts that data into its vector representation for all 700+ rows in our table, this query can take about a minute to run.

 ```
-#@title Code Block 8: Append Winery Details and Create Search Embeddings
+#@title BigQuery Config - Code Block 7: Append Winery Details and Create Search Embeddings
 #Replace <Your Fivetran Dataset Name> with the name of the dataset that you specified
 #when setting up your BigQuery destination in Fivetran
 #For Example: lastname_agriculture
 %%bigquery

+#Change the value of <Your Fivetran Dataset Name> to the name of the dataset that contains the table
+#california_wine_country_visits.
+The dataset name should be <Your Last Name>_agriculture
+#For Example:
+# SET @@dataset_id = 'kohlleffel_agriculture'

+SET @@dataset_id = '<Your Fivetran Dataset Name>';

 #Concatenate the columns in the california_wine_country_visits table into a more LLM-friendly format
 #and store them in a temporary table